White, James Wallis (Wallis)

 William Brownlow (born 27 March 1898 in High Street, Lurgan)

 James Wallis White moved to the United States of America where he worked as a clerk and he lived in Ramsay, Silver Bow, Montana.
 He crossed the border into Canada where he enlisted on 13 August 1918 in Ottawa, Ontario.
 In his attestation papers it was noted that he was 5 feet 4 inches tall with a dark complexion, brown eyes and brown hair.
-He cited his mother as his next-of-kin and gave Holywood, Co Down as her address.
+He cited his mother, Annie, as his next-of-kin and gave Holywood, Co Down as her address.
 At that time, she was living at Rusheen, Downshire Road, Holywood where she went after her husband William died of cancer at William Street, Lurgan on 10 February 1915 (aged 69).